Pseudanthus pimeleoides: Description

 Pseudanthus pimeleoides is a compact shrub that typically grows to a height of up to 60 cm and has many glabrous branchlets.
 The leaves are linear to narrowly egg-shaped, 7–13 mm long and 1.0–1.7 mm wide on a petiole 0.4–1 mm long with reddish-brown, narrowly triangular or broadly egg-shaped stipules 1.0–1.3 mm long at the base.
 The leaves are glabrous and the mid-rib is conspicuous on the lower surface.
 The flowers are arranged singly in upper leaf axils with bracts 1.0–1.3 mm long at the base, but appear to be clustered on the ends of branches.
 Male flowers are on a pedicel 2–5 mm long, the 6 tepals creamy white, 5–12 mm long and 0.7–1.6 mm wide and there are 6 stamens.
 Female flowers are sessile, the 6 tepals, 1.4–3 mm long and 0.5–0.8 mm wide.
-Flowering occurs has been observed from February to November, and the fruit is a more or less spherical capsule about 4 mm long and 2.1 mm wide.
+Flowering has been observed from February to November, and the fruit is a more or less spherical capsule about 4 mm long and 2.1 mm wide.